sjsonucool/hadamard-matrices-resistant-to-related-differentials-cryptanalysis/README.md

 ## Parallelization

-The codes can be parallelized easily by creating shell script containing lines `./a.out i` or `python3 xorcount.py i` (i=1,2,3 and so on), compiling the codes as instructed and running the script with GNU parallel as
+The codes can be parallelized easily by creating shell script containing lines `./a.out i` or `python3 xorcount.py i` (i=1,2,3 and so on), compiling the codes as instructed and running the script with [GNU Parallel](https://doi.org/10.5281/zenodo.1146014) as

     parallel -j [num_cores] < [SH filename]